Confused about how to compute and pay your SSS contributions properly?

 Put a checkmark on the box next to “Updating of Contact Information” and the specific info for updating (Address/Telephone Number/Email Address/Mobile Number).

 Submit your accomplished Form E-4 to any SSS branch.
-Or write down your new contact details when applying for a benefit, loan, or any other SSS program.
+Or write down your new contact details when applying for a benefit, loan, or other SSS program.

 2. Always check if your records are correct and updated